 “I remember the first time I attended the national tournament… I was a yellow belt, and I will never forget seeing this competition.
 It was a big part of what hooked me into karate so strongly.
 I would look forward to seeing it each year, watching Sensei Roger St. Arneault, Sensei Neil Prime, and other high ranks perform their demo and thinking how much I wanted to be able to do that.” – Sensei Kris Reynolds, Kawartha Lakes Karate

 My interest in martial arts began all the way back in 1983, when I was a skinny, little 10-year old whipper-snapper who had dreams of one day becoming a full-fledged ninja master, jumping rooftop to rooftop, getting into all sorts of ninja shenanigans.
-It was also at that time that I had the honour and the privilege of meeting with and training under Sensei Peter Ruch in my hometown of Fort Erie, Ontario.
+It was also around that time when I had the honour and the privilege of meeting with and training under Sensei Peter Ruch in my hometown of Fort Erie, Ontario.

 Fast forward a few years later (1988), and by the age of 15, I was quickly graded to the rank of Shodan.
 By the age of 18 however, I sustained a serious leg injury (seven breaks, compound fracture) while playing a weekend game of tackle football, which subsequently, and almost permanently, derailed my future involvement in the martial arts.
 It was a rough go there for a while.
 From what the doctors told me at the time, I nearly lost my leg.